distribusion/retailer_api_documentation/source/includes/_marketing_carriers.md

 }
 ```

-This endpoint provides a list of stations attached to a specific marketing carrier.
-This can help you map stations based on the marketing carrier you wish to display in your application.
+This endpoint can be used to retrieve all the stations that are served by a specific marketing carrier.

 ### HTTP Request

+Prod: `GET api.distribusion.com/retailers/v4/marketing_carriers/:code/stations`
-`GET api.distribusion.com/retailers/v4/marketing_carriers/{code}/stations`
+Demo: `GET api.demo.distribusion.com/retailers/v4/marketing_carriers/:code/stations`

 ### Errors